vdeviatkov/gradient-lab/README.md

 Every milestone should use these requirements where applicable:

+- a shared dataset representation and behavior contract across implementations;
 - fixed train, validation, and test splits;
 - deterministic seeds and versioned experiment configuration;
 - numerical-stability and edge-case tests;
 - a simple baseline that establishes whether learning improved anything;
 - checkpoint save/load tests for models that require meaningful training time;
+- cross-implementation agreement tests with documented numerical tolerances;
-- parameter-count and environment metadata alongside measured results; and
+- parameter-count and environment metadata alongside measured results;
+- separate compilation, warm-up, and steady-state benchmark timings;
+- CPU correctness checks in normal CI and hardware-gated accelerator tests; and
 - evaluation that is separate from training, including exploration-free evaluation for reinforcement-learning agents.

+A status-table cell becomes complete only when its mathematics are documented, the implementation has automated tests, a reproducible command runs the experiment, and any published result was actually measured.
+Serialization and accelerator benchmarks are required only when they apply to that milestone.

 Comparisons will consider **accuracy, convergence, execution time, memory usage, and implementation complexity**.
 Each comparison should document its environment, dataset split,